Download Careers360 App

 Inheritance Definition: Meaning, Synonyms, Issues, & Facts

 Biological inheritance is a process in which genetic information is passed from parents to offspring.
-Put differently, the transfer of traits from one generation into the following takes place through genes, which are described to be the basic units of heredity.
+Put differently, the transfer of traits from one generation to the following takes place through genes, which are described to be the basic units of heredity.
 Understanding inheritance is therefore important if one needs to understand how traits and characteristics are passed on to cause variations within a species.

 Inheritance is the basis for the major field of biology known as genetics, which is tailored to variation and the transmission of traits.